 The Assumed Breach Red team scoring will be communicated through a score chat between a Red team member and the Blue team.
 The score chat is for the purpose of assigning points and verifying solutions.
 Social engineering and "phishing" are not allowed in the score chat.

 It is required to check-in with a Red team member on the score chat on Friday, November 8 (11-8pm CT).
 You can sign up for your 15-minute slot HERE.
-NOTE: there are only limited slots per 5-minutes, so be mindful to register your team.
+NOTE: there are only limited slots per 15-minutes, so be mindful to register your team early.
 Only 1 person per team needs to check in but it should ideally be the person who will likely be the team member handling the Red team communication.
 Rules will be communicated there.

 All Red Team scoring will be explicitly communicated through a chat bot VM between the score keeper and the Blue team.